mmbman/Katagiri/1988-08-03-Depending-on-the-Dharma.md

 So, I think you have to know.
 If you know the very deep moaning of your life, I think that understanding, comprehension of the deep moaning of your life spreads into others’ life.
 So you can understand it; you can share your life with the people *kindly*.
 Very kindly, because you know the deep moaning of your life.
 Which you cannot express, but constantly this is something you want to get, everyone wants to get.
 So, always, day to day.
 This is great *karuna*; we say great *karuna*.
 That *karuna*, moaning, is very deep and great; limitless.
 At that time it turns into compassion.
 And then you can share it.

-For instance, I mentioned, when you feel the big pain from an accident, you know, hitting the shin against the corner of the desk, et cetera, you cannot say “Ouch!” and you cannot feel the pain, because something more than pain.
+For instance, I mentioned, when you feel the big pain from an accident, you know, hitting the shin against the corner of the desk, et cetera, you cannot say “Ouch!” and you cannot feel the pain, because [it is] something more than pain.
 So naturally you say just *[noise]*.
 That’s it.
 That is moaning expressed.
 When the deep moaning of your life is expressed, this is a very simple word, original word, before it becomes a usual word.

 *[Tape change.]*

 ...
 So, very naturally your life becomes the Buddha.
-That is Sambhogakaya Buddha.
-Your physical life can manifest dharma in everyday life.
+That is Sambhogakaya Buddha; your physical life can manifest dharma in everyday life.
 This is called *buddha*, “awakened one”.
 And then we try to pay homage to this buddha.

 So paying homage to the dharma is exactly paying homage to the buddha.

-So that’s why in the beginning I mentioned what a Buddhist practitioner is.
-Practitioner must depend on the dharma, that means depend on the self.
+That’s why in the beginning I mentioned what a Buddhist practitioner is.
+A practitioner must depend on the dharma; that means depend on the self.
 How can you understand this self?
 The self is exactly the same as the dharma.
 And then you become buddha.
-And when you become an awakened one, very naturally you can really deeply pay homage to Buddha Shakyamuni, who was one of the human beings as a Buddha.
+And when you become an awakened one, very naturally you can really deeply pay homage to Buddha Shakyamuni, who was one of the human beings as a buddha.
 We can really respect Shakyamuni Buddha.

 So we say, “I take refuge in the Buddha.”
-In Pali we say “*namo*.” *Namo* is “to bend”. *Namaste*: Indian people always say “namaste” instead of “Good morning.”
-Do you understand?
-People say “Namaste”.
-This is pretty nice, because *namas* is “to bend, to roll your head.” *Te* is “to you.”
-So “namaste” when you meet somebody in the morning, afternoon, or evening, or in winter, whenever, I think Indian people say “Namaste.”
+In Pali we say “*namo*”. *Namo* is “to bend”. “*Namaste*”: Indian people always say “namaste” instead of “good morning.” [...]
+This is pretty nice, because *namas* is “to bend, to roll your head,” and *te* is “to you.”
+So when you meet somebody in the morning, afternoon, or evening, or in winter, whenever, I think Indian people say “*Namaste*.”

-In Japan, I think an interesting thing is, every season changes very much, very clearly, and every season has a very delicate taste, every season has a very delicate flavor.
-Day to day winter in Japan manifests itself having a very delicate flavor.
-So we say “Good morning,” but we say usually “Today is a fine day.”
-Lots of expressions of the morning when you see.
-When you see somebody, you can express “Morning today,” “Summer today,” using lots of expressions.
+In Japan, I think an interesting thing is that every season changes very much, very clearly, and every season has a very delicate taste, every season has a very delicate flavor.
+Day-to-day winter in Japan manifests itself having a very delicate flavor.
+So we say “Good morning,” but we usually say “Today is a fine day.”
+[There are] lots of expressions of the morning; when you see somebody, you can express “Morning today,” “Summer today,” using lots of expressions.
 And then, they bow.
-Japanese are always bowing: that is “Namaste.”
-“Namaste” is not only exchanging greeting, but “Namaste” is to bow, to bend, to roll your head.
+Japanese are always bowing: that is “*Namaste*.” “*Namaste*” is not only exchanging greeting, but *namaste* is to bow, to bend, to roll your head.

-And Chinese, I think “*ki-myo*” is “return to life”.
+And in Chinese, I think “*ki-myo*” is “return to life”.
 This life is a stream of energy, basic energy.
-So you should return your life, your life returns to this stream of basic energy.
+So you should return your life; your life returns to this stream of basic energy.
 That is called “*namo*”.
 So “I take refuge in the Buddha.”

-So this is everyday practice.
-When you want to be a Buddhist practitioner, and then you practice the dharma, and then the dharma comes into you, and then you become Buddha.
-Simultaneously you become Buddha, simultaneously you are a person, human being, belonging to *sangha*.
+This is everyday practice.
+When you want to be a Buddhist practitioner, and then you practice the dharma, and then the dharma comes into you, then you become Buddha.
+You become Buddha, simultaneously you are a person, human being, belonging to *sangha*.
 This is Buddha, Dharma, Sangha.
 So first we have to take refuge in the Triple Treasure.

 This is the conclusion of today’s talk.
 Maybe Saturday I can talk about repentance.

 Do you have a question?